AssemblyScript/assemblyscript/cli/README.md

 });
 ```

-You can also compile a source string directly, for example in a browser environment:
+You can also compile a single source string directly (note that this API has limited functionality):

 ```js
 import asc from "assemblyscript/asc";